Mortgage

 Having a low income doesn’t automatically disqualify you from buying a home.
 In fact, there are many programs available to help you reach your homeownership goal.
 Depending on other important factors — like your credit score, existing debt, location and profession — you may qualify for a mortgage through one of the low-income home loans detailed below.

-Low-income mortgages are loans tailored to address the issues that many low-income homebuyers face: debt, low credit and the difficulty of saving a large down payment.
-Typically, low-income home loan programs offer to ease this burden through some combination of:
+Low-income mortgages are loans designed to address the issues many low-income homebuyers face: debt, low credit and the difficulty of saving a large down payment.
+Typically, low-income home loan programs assist homebuyers through a combination of:

 In many cases, low-income home loan programs actually bar people with too high of an income from participating.